JiaqiGao/CJ3/README.md

 ###Wed Nov 2:
 - James:
     - Added template inheritance
-    - Refactored app.py to make it more readable
-    - Added proof-of-concept code for rendering stories
-    - Stylized forms
 - Jordan:
     - Began development of stories tables in database and associated methods
 - Chloe: